RohanNero/UnoRe-RWA/README.md

 ## Matrix - Uno

+This vault set up involves MatrixPort's STBT token, this token is pegged to $1 and earns the holders yield from US Treasury Bills.
+Users may hold the shares token, **xUNO**, for these yields alone, or they may also stake into an Uno Re SSIP for additional yield!

 ### Notes

 The POC vault logic is lacking a lot of the functionality present in the revised MatrixUno vault.
 Some of the functionality added in the new and improved vault contract is: